JohannesDeml/NetworkBenchmarkDotNet/README.md

 #### How to add a library

 1. Add a new folder inside the NetworkBenchmarkDotNet solution with the name of your library
-2. Add a script called `YourLibraryBenchmark.cs` which implements [INetworkBenchmark](../../blob/master/NetworkBenchmarkDotNet/Libraries/INetworkBenchmark.cs)
+2. Add a script called `YourLibraryBenchmark.cs` which implements [ANetworkBenchmark](../../blob/master/NetworkBenchmarkDotNet/Libraries/ANetworkBenchmark.cs)
 3. Add your library name to the [NetworkLibrary](../../blob/master/NetworkBenchmarkDotNet/Libraries/NetworkLibrary.cs) enum
 4. Add your Implementation Constructor to `INetworkBenchmark.CreateNetworkBenchmark()`
 5. Use the `-l ` argument (or `BenchmarkSetup.Library`) to test your library and if everything works as expected.
-6. Change `[Params(NetworkLibrary.Kcp2k)]` in `InDepthBenchmark.cs` to your library and run `./NetworkBenchmarkDotNet -b InDepth` to see, if your library works with high CCU and looping benchmarks with BenchmarkDotNet
+6. Change `[Params(NetworkLibrary.Kcp2k)]` in `QuickBenchmark.cs` to your library and run `./NetworkBenchmarkDotNet -b Quick` to see, if your library works with high CCU and looping benchmarks with BenchmarkDotNet
-7. Run the benchmarks `./NetworkBenchmarkDotNet -b All` and see if your library runs correct
-8. Create a PR including your benchmark md results 🎉
+8. Create a PR including your benchmark results 🎉

-### Adding a benchmark

-Tell us why you think that benchmark is important and what it tests, that the other benchmarks don't do.
-Ideas for benchmarks:

-- [x] Benchmark for roundtrip time (Benchmark 1)
-- [x] Benchmark for message merging (Benchmark 2)
-- [x] Benchmark for garbage generation
-- [x] Benchmark .Net 5.0 once it's stable
-- [ ] Benchmark for maximum concurrent clients

 ## License